-First held in the spring of 2004, the forum is made up of an hour-long panel discussion with Ole Miss students and six to eight successful Ole Miss graduates from diverse backgrounds, ages and career fields.
+First held in the spring of 2004, Bridging the Gap is made up of an hour-long panel discussion with Ole Miss students and five successful Ole Miss graduates from diverse backgrounds, ages and career fields.
 Question and answer opportunities are provided, followed by an hour-long reception that gives students quality one-on-one networking opportunities.

-“Students seek advice from alumni in their field of study while discovering new experiences and challenges,” said Sheila Dossett, senior associate director.
+“Students seek advice from alumni in their field of study while discovering new experiences and challenges,” said Sheila Dossett, OMAA interim executive director.

 The purpose of Bridging the Gap is just as its name suggests: to bridge the gap between Ole Miss’ past and present.
 In serving this purpose, the program functions as a networking tool as well as providing real world advice from successful business professionals.